nynaalekhya/IOT-blockchain/README.md

 <details>
-  <summary>Contribution Guide</summary>
+  <summary>How to start contributing</summary>

 1. Fork the [repository](https://github.com/backdrop/backdrop.git).

-2. Clone the fork to your local machine and add upstream remote:
+2. Clone the forked repository and configure the upstream remote:

 ```sh
 git clone https://github.com/<your username>/backdrop.git